-- the determination of the RAB (including, for example, the evaluation of efficient costs of assets, working capital, assets under construction etc.); - the cost of capital (e.g. WACC); - the depreciation rates; - the application of benchmarking results; - the inclusion of contribution from third parties; - the treatment of under-recovery; and - the pass-through of CAPEX for new investments - technical requirements, standards, compensations and incentives for quality of service.
+- the determination of the RAB (including, for example, the evaluation of efficient costs of assets, working capital, assets under construction etc.);

+- the cost of capital (e.g. WACC);

+- the depreciation rates;

+- the application of benchmarking results;

+- the inclusion of contribution from third parties;

+- the treatment of under-recovery; and

+- the pass-through of CAPEX for new investments.